 The Eisai Group established the Charter of Business Conduct to carry out their compliance activities.
-We stand firm against any form of organized criminal activity as provided in Article 9 of the ENW Charter of Business Conduct.
+We shall not enter into, or to the extent we become aware we shall sever, relations with organized crime groups as provided in Article 11 of the ENW Charter of Business Conduct.